dirtbags/pcapdb/sys_requirements.md

 We need to talk to the rabbitmq server, and probe network interfaces.
  - librabbitmq
  - ethtool
+ - mdadm (For building RAIDS)
+ - xfsprogs (For creating xfs file sytems)

 ## PFRING
 For pfring, ntop.org provides RPM's and DEB's at http://packages.ntop.org/